 The University is not required to comply with the UK Corporate Governance Code.
-However, it has reported on its Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code that it considers to be relevant to the company and best practice, and it has done so throughout the year ended 31 July 2019.
-The University Court also considers that the University is compliant with the principles of the Scottish Code of Good Higher Education Governance 2017.
+However, it has reported on its Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code that it considers to be relevant to the company and best practice, and it has done so throughout the year ended 31 July 2023.
+The University Court also considers that the University is compliant with the principles of the Scottish Code of Good Higher Education Governance 2017 (update published March 2023).

 - determining the University’s mission and strategic vision, its strategic plan, key performance indicators (KPIs) and annual budgets, fostering an environment in which the objects of the University are achieved with due regard to the interests of students, staff, and other stakeholders;

 - appointing a Principal and Vice-Chancellor of the University, including the terms and conditions attaching to such appointment, and putting in place suitable arrangements for reviewing their performance;

 - protecting the reputation and values of the University, and overseeing its activities;

 - ensuring, in conjunction with Senate, the quality of institutional educational provision and adequate provision for the general welfare of students;

 - ensuring that non-discriminatory systems are in place to provide equality and diversity of opportunity for staff and students;